Pack and unpack (PAU) of through-hole PCB

 This process is used to prepare through-hole arrays.
 Unlike other double exposure processes, this process does not directly provide additional graphic resolution.
 The graphic resolution is only obtained during the first exposure, and the second exposure is just to select the required through a hole in the dense array.

-The main difficulty is how to cure the first layer of photoresist, that is, it is necessary to avoid damage to the first layer of photoresist during spin-coating of the second layer of photoresist and the influence on the first layer of photoresist during the second development.
+The main difficulty in the PCB manufacturing service of this kind is how to cure the first layer of photoresist, that is, it is necessary to avoid damage to the first layer of photoresist during spin-coating of the second layer of photoresist and the influence on the first layer of photoresist during the second development.

 Two solutions are proposed for this.

 First, the two photoresists use different solvents, and the first layer of photoresist is insoluble in the solvent of the second layer of photoresist.
 The first layer of photoresist is soluble in ethanol but insoluble in PGMEA.